timbre-conference/timbre2026/content/social-activities/index.md

 We have made arrangements for a conference dinner at <a href="https://www.restaurantrumi.com/?lang=en">Rumi Restaurant</a>, on Friday July 3d, at 7:30 pm.

 The cost of the dinner is CAD $55, plus taxes, tips, and beverages (in addition to Moroccan tea, which is included).

 Please note: This dinner is not included in the conference registration fees.
 Each participant will be responsible for paying for their own meal at the restaurant.

 To make a reservation (or to inform us that you can't make it), please fill this form which was sent by email.

-Please note: This dinner is not included in the conference registration.
-Each participant will be responsible for paying for their own meal at the restaurant.

 Below is the family-style menu.
 The dishes will be served in the center of each table for sharing.